awsdocs/amazon-cloudfront-developer-guide/doc_source/getting-started-secure-static-website-cloudformation-template.md

-# Getting Started with a Secure Static Website<a name="getting-started-secure-static-website-cloudformation-template"></a>
+# Getting started with a secure static website<a name="getting-started-secure-static-website-cloudformation-template"></a>

 You can get started with Amazon CloudFront by using the solution described in this topic to create a secure static website for your domain name\.
 A *static website* uses only static files—like HTML, CSS, JavaScript, images, and videos—and doesn’t need servers or server\-side processing\.
 With this solution, your website gets the following benefits:
 + **Uses the durable storage of [Amazon Simple Storage Service \(Amazon S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html)** – This solution creates an Amazon S3 bucket to host your static website’s content\.
 To update your website, just upload your new files to the S3 bucket\.